roy-shih/IMU-platform/README.md

 <br>
 <br>
 Sensor side functions include data capture system, calibration algorithm, SPIFFS, Wifi manager system, POST/GET method, WebSocket client, and other functional modules on the sensor side.
 Through a special topology network, you can freely adjust different numbers of sensor groups.

+## Implementation process
+### Lasted updated 20210929
+#### Sensor to server flow
+1. The sensor sends a connection request
+2. The platform distributes UUID to the sensor
+3. The sensor performs calibration and data capture work
+4. After capturing, POST the data to the backend for storage
+5. Draw the captured data to the front end chart

+#### Sensor group building

+#### Analysis algorithm